mehulagg/gitlab/doc/user/project/releases/index.md

 However, in most cases, your users need more than just the raw source code.
 They need compiled objects or other assets output by your CI/CD system.

-A GitLab *Release* is a snapshot of the source, build output, artifacts, and other metadata associated with a released version of your code.
+A GitLab *Release* is a snapshot of the source, [generic packages](../../packages/generic_packages/index.md) that created from job artifacts, and other metadata associated with a released version of your code.

 You can create a GitLab release on any branch.
 When you create a release: